jpeoples/PATHMAN/README.md

     pathman install myfolder/src as mypack

-**NOTE**: *Unfortunately, it is required that the directory specified in the install statement is RELATIVE to the current working directory.
-If an absolute path is used, the update function (see below) will fail.
-This is due to MATLAB's lack of a good function for retrieving an absolute path.
-(Simply using java directly to achieve this can also fail if you change MATLAB's working directory after java is loaded).*

 Later, if I want to use the functions from `mypack`, I simply call

     pathman use mypack